Frank Thornton

 Frank Thornton Ball (15 January 1921 – 16 March 2013), professionally known as Frank Thornton, was an English actor.
-He was best known for playing Captain Peacock in the television sitcom Are You Being Served? and its sequel Grace & Favour (Are You Being Served?
+He was best known for playing Captain Peacock in the television sitcom Are You Being Served? and its sequel Grace & Favour (also titled Are You Being Served?
 Again!) and as Herbert "Truly" Truelove in television sitcom Last of the Summer Wine.

 Early life

 Frank Thornton Ball was born in Dulwich, London, the son of Rosina Mary (née Thornton) and William Ernest Ball.
 His father was an organist at St Stephen's Church, Sydenham Hill, where Frank learned to play the organ for a short while.
 Music proved too difficult for him, however, and he wanted to act from an early age.

 His father, who worked in a bank, wanted him to get a "proper" job, so he began working in insurance after leaving Alleyn's School.
 He soon enrolled at a small acting school, the London School of Dramatic Art, and took evening classes.
 After two years working at the insurance company, he was invited to become a day student at the acting school and persuaded his father to finance his studies.

 During the Second World War, Thornton was evacuated along with the drama school, and his first job was touring with four plays in Ireland, beginning in County Tipperary.
 After that he served as an airman in the Royal Air Force before ending the war as an officer.
 From the rank of leading aircraftman he was commissioned as a pilot officer on probation (emergency) on 1 December 1944.
 On 1 June 1945 his commission was confirmed and he was promoted to flying officer (war substantive).
 He was demobilised in 1947.